Table of Contents

-What makes each country’s coffee bean unique is dependent on the soil, altitude and fertility.
-Fertile soil combined with volcanic ash, clay and limestone gives higher yield.
+What makes each country’s coffee bean unique is dependent on the soil, altitude, and fertility.
+Fertile soil combined with volcanic ash, clay, and limestone gives a higher yield.
 It also helps the plant to fight against diseases.
 This is important for Arabica beans as their plant is prone to leaf rust.

-The nutrients found in the soil play a vital role in the plant’s health and its flavor.
-The right altitude, especially higher altitudes, allow the plant to absorb and metabolize the soil’s nutrients.
+The nutrients found in the soil play a vital role in the plant’s health and flavor.
+The right altitude, especially higher altitudes, allows the plant to absorb and metabolize the soil’s nutrients.
 This produces a healthier bean with higher sugar content.

 Honduran coffee beans produce a light, fruity, sweet coffee brew.
 They’re grown in six regions throughout the country.
 It’s interesting to note the range of flavors based on the region the bean is grown.

-A cool area which experiences humidity and temperature variability throughout the year.
+A cool area that experiences humidity and temperature variability throughout the year.
 The coffee beans produced in this region are known for their sweet, aromatic scent.
 It’s a full-bodied coffee.